M366/zcc/README.md

 # zcc

-It is a personal project that was made for learning C compiler.
+It is a personal project to learn C compiler.

 https://www.sigbus.info/compilerbook